danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-22-backporting-the-new-swiftui-imagerenderer-to-ios13.md

 ## Conclusion

-The SwiftUI 4 `ImageRenderer` does a great job of rendering snapshots, but since it's only available for iOS 16.0, macOS 13.0, tvOS 16.0 and watchOS 9.0, it may take some time before you can start using it.
+The SwiftUI 4 `ImageRenderer` does a great job of rendering snapshots, but since it's only available for iOS 16, macOS 13, tvOS 16 and watchOS 9, it may take some time before you can start using it.

-To provide a similar solution for older iOS versions, we can backport a renderer that behaves almost as a native renderer.
-This lets us use a backported renderer for now, and replace it with a native one once the app targets iOS 16 or later.
+To provide a similar solution for older versions, we can backport a renderer that behaves almost as the native renderer.
+This lets us use a backported version for now and replace it with a native one later.

-You can find this backported renderer in my [SwiftUIKit]({{page.swiftuikit}}) library.
+You can find a backported renderer in [SwiftUIKit]({{project.url}}).
 Feel free to try it out and let me know what you think.